TheSoftNode/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3. 2-mul: A function that multiplies two integers.

-4. 3-print_numbers.c: A a function that prints the numbers, from 0 to 9, followed by a new line.
+4. 3-print_numbers.c: A function that prints the numbers, from 0 to 9, followed by a new line.

+5. 4-print_most_numbers.c: A  function that prints the numbers, from 0 to 9, followed by a new line.